heliostatic/completed-task-display/README.md

 This is a plugin for [Obsidian](https://obsidian.md) that allows you to toggle the display of completed tasks in markdown preview mode.

 ### Features
-- A new button in the ribbon that allows the global hiding or showing of completed tasks in preview mode.
+- Ribbon button to hide/show completed tasks globally.
+- Settings to define exception symbols (source view) that are treated as NOT completed (e.g. `!` so `- [!]` stays visible).

 ### Demo
 ![](demo-assets/ribbon-button.gif)